 How times have changed!?
 Re-creating the diary of her ten-year-old self growing up in Athlone in the 1960s, Farrell illustrates how times have changed, so very much.

 Dec 5, 1961.
-Only 20 days to Christmas and we can’t wait.
-I’m 10 and three-quarters now and my money box is getting really heavy.
+Only 20 days to Christmas, and we can’t wait.
+I’m 10 and three-quarters now, and my money box is getting really heavy.
 It makes heaps of noise when I shake it.
-But I haven’t heaps of money.
-There’s only pennies in it and I have to buy presents for my three sisters and my three brothers.
+But I don’t have heaps of money.
+There are only pennies in it, and I have to buy presents for my three sisters and my three brothers.

 Mrs. O’Grady was there talking to the chemist, across the big high glass counter.
 She was telling Mrs. Farrell that her chilblains have her crucified, but she offers it up for the Holy Souls.

-She said, “Can I have three packets of Mrs. Cullens powders for the pain and three bottles of Buckfast Tonic wine for me nerves.”
+She said, “Can I have three packets of Mrs. Cullen's powders for the pain and three bottles of Buckfast Tonic wine for my nerves.”

-Our Michael, who’s six, has ringworm and I had to bring him down to Liam Macken.
-That’s cos Mrs. Macken’s new baby is a boy and she had six other boys too, so her new baby is the seventh son, and has the cure.
-Mrs. Macken took the tiny baby out of his cradle and dipped his tiny hand into Holy water.
-Then, holding the baby’s hand, she drew a cross on Michael’s ringworm, with it.
+Our Michael, who’s six, has ringworm, and I had to bring him down to Liam Macken.
+That’s cos Mrs. Macken’s new baby is a boy, and she had six other boys too, so her new baby is the seventh son, and has the cure.
+Mrs. Macken took the tiny baby out of his cradle and dipped his little hand into Holy water.
+Then, holding the baby’s hand, she drew a cross on Michael’s ringworm with it.

 Mammy helped me with my homework.
-She heard me out my Catechism answer.
+She heard my Catechism answer.

 She asked, “How are we to honor our parents?”